 As with the opening theory, with engines too, you should focus more on the less popular lines.
 Use 5-6 lines instead of the regular 3 and start paying attention to what the engine suggests in its secondary lines.
 Every player who analyzes the same opening will easily notice the primary lines of the engines, so it will be much harder to catch them in the main variations.

 It is not a secret that different engines evaluate positions differently and often suggest different main lines.
 So start to compare the analysis of different engines and check how they respond to each others' suggestions.
 Stockfish and LCZero are a great combination.
 You can also try the relatively new Allie&Stein, which is another strong neural network-based engine like LCZero.
+A platform like Chessify gives you a wide range of engine options to choose from and you can even use those engines simultaneously for comparison.

 My personal favorite is asmFish, which is a port of Stockfish with a few structural optimizations.
 During this year’s Armenian Highest League Championship, I played a line that I had analyzed with asmFish against GM Hovhannes Gabuzyan.
 This is the 12th move of the game, where I went Nd5 hoping that my opponent didn't know how to respond correctly.
 Most engines suggested the move 12...Bd5, which actually leads to an advantageous position for white.
 The right move is 12...Nf8, a hard move to make if you have never analyzed it at home.